NorskHelsenett/DevBlog/BlogPosts/ProtobufKafkaExtraMagicBytes/ProtobufKafkaExtraMagicBytes.md

 # How to find the protobuf proto message index programmatically

 I though of leaving this bit as an exercise for the reader, or another post, seeing as this has already become somewhat long.
-However, given that the note I want to end on is "now you know what to do should you start from scratch", it is important to actually say something about how to obtain the protobuf message type indexes without relying on counting them out by hand and introducing extra config code (though it probably would be fewer lines).
+However, given that the note I want to end on is "now you know what's going on all the way down", it is important to actually say something about how to obtain the protobuf message type indexes without relying on counting them out by hand and introducing extra config code (though it probably would be fewer lines).

 The way to go about this in dotnet, if you have a dotnet type generated using protoc, you can pass it to a function that takes a `Google.Protobuf.IMessage` or simply cast it to one.
 Once you have a protobuf `IMessage`, you should be able to access the `Descriptor` property of the interface.
 At this point you have obtained a `Google.Protobuf.Reflection.MessageDescriptor`, the parent message type in the `ContainingType` property if we're not at the root and it is `null`, and child message types (if any) in the `NestedTypes` IList.